 - EOD meaning in company: Within a company, EOD can refer to the deadline for completing certain tasks or reports by the end of the business day.
 It is commonly used in corporate environments to signify the close of daily operations.

-- Before EOD meaning: This expression shows that there are some tasks that must get done before the end of the trading day.
+- Before EOD meaning: This expression shows that some tasks must get done before the end of the trading day.

 Conclusion